remeh/qubuto/README.md

 ### Collaboration

-The way Qubuto has been think is that an action done in a project is immediatly visible in other users window.
+The way Qubuto has been thought is that an action done in a project is immediatly visible in other users window.
 No need to reload anything, notifications and quick animations show the changes done in the todolists and conversations.

 ![Sharing a project with other users](http://remy.io/files/qubuto/collaborators.png)